Jermaine0Forbes/Javascript-Reference/angular/readme.md

 </details>

+<details>
+<summary>
 3. In the view make sure you add formGroup syntax with the name of the form group you assigned to in the component, and when you when you add the form controls.
 Remember to not put them in brackets and name them `formControlName` as opposed `formControl`

-<details>
-<summary>
-View Content
 </summary>

 **people.component.html**
 ```html